 I am going to do a Blogger.com Review, formerly Blogspot.com.
 This is a free domain service provider used as a publishing platform for content.

-Blogger.com and BlogSpot are both are owned by Google and the terms have come to be used interchangeably.
+Google owns Blogger.com and BlogSpot, and the terms have come to be used interchangeably.
 In this article, we are going to be focusing on reviewing Blogger.com.